gnilwobnnej/book-reader/README.md

 3. added placeholder text.
 4. tidy up the code a bit.

+## UPDATE 5/26/2025
+Made a new program that utilizes Streamlit called streamlit_books.py

 ## TODO LIST
 - [x] fix it so that it doesn't save the chat first off and export save a separate chat
 - [ ] update the gui so it looks better